Skip to Content

 Your reward for hiking Johnston Canyon in April will be the beauty of the frozen Lower and Upper Waterfalls.
 You won’t believe the incredible blue color of the ice in these majestic Banff waterfalls.

-Frozen Waterfall - Upper Falls at Johnston Canyon Hike in Banff NP
+Frozen Waterfall - Upper Falls at Johnston Canyon Hike in Banff National Park.

 What to Bring Hiking in Banff